When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Other components like a stand, mudguards, lights and a comfortable saddle should all focus high on the list of cargo bike’s component list.

 As you would expect with a cargo bike of this calibre, the Kona uses high-quality Shimano gear components.
 The unusually small 15t chainring is down to the way the gearing is arranged inside the motor.
 A rear 9-speed 11-32 cassette with an excellent quality Shimano Deore Shadow derailleur, combined with an Acera trigger shifter makes for excellent gear shifting.

 The Bosch CX motor utilises a gearshift sensor,which cuts power to the motor for a split second when shifting.
 This reduces wear and tear on the drive-train, and makes for smooth gear shifting.

 The Tektro HDM285 hydraulic disc brakes with a large 180mm rotor up front and 160mm rotor at the rear provide excellent stopping power, something that is very important on a bike designed for carrying extra weight.

-The Busch and Muller lights are excellent quality, and can be conveniently switched on or off using the display keypad.
-They are run from the Bosch battery and provide excellent lighting for night time riding.
+The Busch and Muller lights are of excellent quality and can be conveniently switched on or off using the display keypad.
+They are run from the Bosch battery and provide excellent lighting for nighttime riding.

 The Kona Electric UTE is designed to carry a lot of weight, although I can’t find an exact figure, i’m assuming it’s a lot as their promotional video features the bike being ridden with adult passengers.
 It can safely be assumed it can carry at least 75kg, possibly even more.